viiktorstefanov/me2-angular/README.md

 ## Places <a name="places"></a>

-The Places view serves as a directory of all the places shared by users within the community.
+The Places view serves as a directory of all the places shared by users within the community.Places module is implemented with lazy loading.
 Key features include:

 - Listing of Shared Places:
   - Visitors to the Places view can browse through a list of all the places shared by users, including their titles and brief descriptions.